National reference laboratory for food-borne viruses

 Viruses that can be transmitted via food are increasingly becoming the focus of public and scientific interest.
-Although viruses cannot multiply on food, they are very stable on it, and ingestion of even the smallest amounts can cause illness.
+Although viruses cannot multiply on food, they are very stable on it and even the intake of very small quantities can lead to illness.

 Our services